top of page

 Identifying potential buyers can take time.
 Options include:

-Marketing your business discreetly is important to avoid alarming employees or customers.
+Marketing your business discreetly is important.
+You want to avoid alarming employees or customers.
 A business broker can help maintain confidentiality while reaching qualified buyers.
-Stonebridge Business Brokers maintains one of the largest buyers databases in Alberta.
+Stonebridge Business Brokers maintains one of the largest buyer databases in Alberta.

 Negotiating the Sale